 Cara Therapeutics to Host Capital Markets Day on Thursday, February 16, 2023

-/EIN News/ -- STAMFORD, Conn., Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (Nasdaq: CARA), a commercial-stage biopharmaceutical company leading a new treatment paradigm to improve the lives of patients suffering from pruritus, today announced the Company will host an in-person and virtual Capital Markets Day in New York City on Thursday, February 16, 2023, from 10:00 a.m. to 1:00 p.m.
+STAMFORD, Conn., Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. CARA, a commercial-stage biopharmaceutical company leading a new treatment paradigm to improve the lives of patients suffering from pruritus, today announced the Company will host an in-person and virtual Capital Markets Day in New York City on Thursday, February 16, 2023, from 10:00 a.m. to 1:00 p.m.
 EST.

 The event will highlight the launch of KORSUVA® (difelikefalin) injection and feature presentations during which healthcare providers will discuss the unmet medical need in pruritus associated with non-dialysis dependent chronic kidney disease, atopic dermatitis and notalgia paresthetica.
 The Company's registrational Phase 2/3 program of oral difelikefalin in notalgia paresthetica patients with moderate-to-severe pruritus will also be discussed.